You are here

 Determinations of Non-Warlike Service

 A veteran whose service is recognised as non-warlike service has operational service.
-Accordingly, such a person has service that may make them eligible for disability pension.
+Accordingly, such a person has service that may make them eligible for disability compensation payment.

 Applicability to future conflicts